Four major DNS attack types and how to mitigate them

 Ward off a DNS attack with BlueCat

-You can also send your DNS logs to a network Security Information and Event Management (SIEM) tool or Splunk and set alerts for anomalies.
+• Integration with SIEM tools: DNS logs can be sent to network Security Information and Event Management (SIEM) tools or Splunk, enabling the setting of alerts for anomalies

 Learn more about how BlueCat’s network security features can transform your DNS from an attack vector to a line of defense.